Drylozu/MeowDB.rb/README.md

 object = my_database.get("0001")
 puts(object)

-# Modifing an object and saving it
+# Modifying an object and saving it
 object["name"] = "Deivid"
 object.save()
 puts(object)

+# Setting directly the value of an element
+object = my_databse.set("0001.info", "Just a person")
+puts (object)

 # List of objects
 object = my_database.all()